Funeral Director – License Information

 Reinstatement of Licensure

-A credential holder who fails to renew the credential within 5 years after the renewal date will need to complete ALLof the following requirements before the credential can be reissued:
+A credential holder who fails to renew the credential within 5 years after the renewal date will need to complete ALL of the following requirements before the credential can be reinstated:

 1) Complete a total of 30 hours of continuing education.
 You must complete at least:

 a) 6 hours in "professional conduct, busines ethics or legal aspects specifically related to practice in the profession" (Category 2)